linux-fertxo/docker/authelia/README.md

 Replace PASSWORD with your real password and cut from the first `$` symbol till the end of the line and paste it within the `""` in the `password:` block.

-> **Tip**: If we put a space before the whole command we will be telling the Shell not to store the line in the history.*** 😎
+> **Tip**: If we put a space before the whole command we will be telling the Shell not to store the line in the history. 😎

 ### *Other remarks*

 Inside the `redis/` folder some files will be generated that we don't really have to do anything with.
-You can create a docker volume instead of a bind mount.
+You can create a docker volume instead of a bind mount if you do prefer so.

 The service is based on Traefik, although it can be adapted to other reverse proxies.